esteeschwarz/ezdrama/README.md

 ```

 Such markup would take some time to produce manually.
 But with EzDrama you can just produce it semi-automatically with just a handful of `#`-s, `@`-s, `$`-s and linebreaks.

+## How do I run the EzDrama parser

+Aside from the Colab version mentioned above, there's also an example jupyter notebook [in this repo](ezdramaparser.ipynb).
+Both use the [same code](parser.py)

 ## EzDrama Syntax Highlight in Notepad++